Flvc library services

 Utilizing a shared-service model, FLVC’s centralized library system saves the state of Florida more than $16 million compared to implementing the system at 40 individual colleges and universities.
 In addition, consolidating ILS software licensing saves the state of Florida more than $1.8 million annually.

 FLVC’s Library Services division operates the integrated library system (ILS) used by all public college and university libraries in Florida—40 institutions and more than 150 campus libraries statewide.
-This centralized, fully automated ILS provides all public postsecondary students, faculty, and staff with access to more than 17 million books and other physical materials, 400,000 electronic resources, and 1.3 million digital archive items.
+This centralized, fully automated ILS provides all public postsecondary students, faculty, and staff with access to more than 16 million books, 35 million e-resources, and 1.5 million digital archive items.

 The ILS includes a comprehensive suite of back-office tools that enable each institution’s librarians and staff to manage its collections and support library-related business needs efficiently and effectively across their campuses.
 The ILS’s administrative tools include acquisitions, fulfillment, resource management, analytics, data loading, resource sharing, and others.

 College and university students typically use their respective library’s website as an interface to search for books, e-resources, and other information contained in the centralized ILS.
 The interface utilizes powerful software (aka “discovery tool”) which interacts with the ILS to make it faster and easier for students to search and discover the resources and information they need.
 FLVC’s Library Services division is responsible for ensuring seamless interaction between that discovery tool software and the ILS.

 College and university students searched FLVC's ILS nearly 21 million times in 2022-23.